Shearless barriers in the conservative Ikeda map: Introduction

 Symplectic twist maps satisfy the so-called twist condition, i.e., a condition that guarantees the nondegeneracy of frequencies in the integrable limit.
 For such systems, in angle-action coordinates, as the action is varied, the average time increment of the angle - quantified by the rotation number - changes monotonically.
 The twist condition is assumed to be satisfied globally in the proofs of many results of Hamiltonian nonlinear dynamics \cite{Lichtenberg1992,Mather1982,Aubry1983,MacKay1992}, including the well-known KAM theorem.

 Nontwist systems violate the twist condition, which leads to unique phase space phenomena due to the nonmonotonic rotation number profile \cite{Szezech2009,DeCarvalho1992,Del-Castillo-Negrete1996,Morrison2000}.
 Of particular interest is the solution for which the rotation number is an extreme point, called the shearless curve since the derivative of the rotation number with respect to the action vanishes.
 These curves are robust in the sense that, as the perturbation is increased and invariant curves are destroyed, the shearless curves are roughly the last to be destroyed, limiting the transport of chaotic solutions even for strong perturbations.
-Evidence for shearless barriers have been reported in fluid flow experiments \cite{Behringer1991,reportDel-Castillo-Negrete1992} and in toroidal devices for plasma confinement \cite{Marcus2008,Marcus2008-2,Toufen2012}; as they have been identified in mathematical models of geophysical flows \cite{Del-Castillo-Negrete1992,Morrison2000} and magnetically confined plasmas \cite{Caldas2012-2}.
+Evidence for shearless barriers has been reported in fluid flow experiments \cite{Behringer1991,reportDel-Castillo-Negrete1992} and in toroidal devices for plasma confinement \cite{Marcus2008,Marcus2008-2,Toufen2012}; as they have been identified in mathematical models of geophysical flows \cite{Del-Castillo-Negrete1992,Morrison2000} and magnetically confined plasmas \cite{Caldas2012-2}.
+More recently, it has been discovered that shearless barriers can be created even in twist systems inside resonance islands.
+This is often associated with the bifurcation of periodic orbits, such as tripling \cite{Dullin2000}, quadrupling \cite{Dullin2000,VieiraAbud2012}, saddle-node and pitchfork bifurcations \cite{Leal2025}.

+In contrast to twist and nontwist systems, maps that violate the twist condition everywhere are globally degenerate and exhibit a constant rotation number profile.
+An example is the simple harmonic motion, whose angular frequency is independent of the action; many physical systems reduce to this linear oscillator to leading order.
+Despite this, the dynamics of globally degenerate systems under perturbations remain comparatively underexplored.
+To our knowledge, the best-studied representative is the web map \cite{Zaslavsky1991,Longcope1987,Murakami1988,Zaslavsky2007}, derived for a nonrelativistic particle in a uniform magnetic field subjected to a resonant electrostatic wave packet propagating perpendicular to the field.
+The resulting phase space consists of symmetrically arranged islands with the same rotation number, separated by a narrow chaotic layer - the stochastic web - that percolates between them.
+Most previous work has focused on describing particle diffusion along this web.

+Globally degenerate systems are structurally unstable \cite{Del-Castillo-Negrete1996}; nonlinear perturbation (or, in the web map, a deviation from the resonant condition) makes the system degenerate or nondegenerate.
+Here we study the conservative Ikeda map, whose integrable limit is globally degenerate and equivalent to a linear oscillator.
+We determine when a small perturbation generates a local degeneracy in the rotation number profile, numerically and with a perturbative approach.
+The appearance/disappearance of shearless curves, as the perturbation is increased, is linked with two bifurcations that previously were not observed in this context: a distorted pitchfork bifurcation and a subcritical period-doubling bifurcation.